 - Hyperplastic polyps and inflammatory polyps – These types of polyps are more common and don’t usually develop into cancer.

 - Adenomatous polyps – Also called adenomas, these polyps are considered precancerous and can develop into cancer.

 Most people won’t have any symptoms related to polyps, even precancerous ones.
 That’s why colonoscopies are so helpful – the procedure allows polyps to be identified and removed before they turn into cancer.

-A colonoscopy is also effective in detecting cancerous tissue.
+A colonoscopy test is also effective in detecting cancerous tissue.
 While cancer often starts in polyps, it can also form in abnormal cells, called dysplasia, in the lining of the rectum or colon.

 As cancer grows, it can spread to the wall of the colon and rectum.
 Over time, the cancer can move through all the layers of the colon or rectum wall, affecting blood vessels and lymph vessels.
 In more advanced stages, the colon cancer can grow beyond the wall, affecting the lymph nodes and other parts of the body.